 Public Folders in on-premises Exchange Server and Exchange Online plays an essential role in sharing the data with team members as well as other stakeholders.
 It enhances collaboration and facilitates better coordination.
+It was the main collaboration and data sharing feature, before the arrival of specialized tools for these functions.
+Many organizations still rely on public folders even after the arrival of collaborative tools like SharePoint and cloud platforms like OneDrive and Google Drive.

 But last month, one of our team members accidentally deleted some public folder items from the Outlook application, and we had to brainstorm the best strategy to recover the items, including all the messages present in it.
-The new architecture of Exchange helped use to recover the public folder items.
+The new architecture of Exchange helped us to recover the public folder items.
 The retention policy keeps the deleted items for a certain period so that it is recoverable form Outlook.

 Follow this simple process to recover deleted items from Outlook: